Segment the imagery

 Lastly, you have the option to choose statistical attributes to include in the attribute table of any raster dataset created using the classifier.
 While these statistics can be interesting, you will not use them for your purposes, so you will leave the default parameters unchanged.
 Next, you will train the classifier and display a preview.

 - Click Run.

 The process may take a long time, as multiple processes are run.
-First, the image is segmented (previously, you only segmented the image on the fly, which isn't permanent).
+First, the image is segmented (previously, you only segmented the image on the fly, which is not permanent).
 Then, the classifier is trained and the classification performed.
 When the process finishes, a preview of the classification is displayed on the map.

 Depending on your training samples, your classification preview should appear to be fairly accurate (the colors in the dataset correspond to the colors you chose for each training sample class).
 However, you may notice that some features were classified incorrectly.
 For instance, in the example image, the muddy pond south of the neighborhood was incorrectly classified as a gray roof, when it is actually water.
 Classification is not an exact science and rarely will every feature be classified correctly.
 However, because this classification will be used to determine storm water fees for landowners, a high degree of accuracy is expected.
 If you see only a few inaccuracies, you can correct them manually later in the wizard.
 If you see a large number of inaccuracies, you may need to create more training samples.
-Later, you'll run tools to assess the accuracy of your classification.
+Later, you will run tools to assess the accuracy of your classification.